cbess/CBIntrospector/readme.md

 Usage
 -----

 Before you start make sure the `DEBUG` environment variable is set.
-DCIntrospect will not run without that set to prevent it being left in for production use.
+CBIntrospect will not run without that set to prevent it being left in for production use.

-Add the `DCIntrospect` class files to your project, add the QuartzCore framework if needed.
+Add the `CBIntrospect` class files to your project, add the QuartzCore framework if needed.
 To start:

     [window makeKeyAndDisplay]

     // always call after makeKeyAndDisplay.
     #if TARGET_IPHONE_SIMULATOR
-        [[DCIntrospect sharedIntrospector] start];
+        [[CBIntrospect sharedIntrospector] start];
     #endif

 The `#if` to target the simulator is not required but is a good idea to further prevent leaving it on in production code.